ADAPT: Internet presence

 ADAPT's website provides information on its issues and actions.
 The site also archives photos and reports from past national actions.
 Most of the pictures posted are by the photographer Tom Olin, who has taken ADAPT photos for over two decades.
 ADAPT's most well known visual logo, shown on their website, depicts the international wheelchair symbol, but with the person holding their arms aloft to break the chains that bind them.

 ADAPT also has a YouTube account which features short videos directly posted by ADAPT activists, documenting their support of the organization.
 ADAPT has a social media presence in the form of a Twitter and Facebook feed, both with over 1600 followers.
 This helps them connect to their followers and other activists, and to increase their public visibility.

-MiCASSA/Community Choice Act

-ADAPT developed MiCASSA, which stands for Medicaid Community Attendant Services and Supports Act, which is intended to help people with disabilities on Medicaid choose whether to spend their support services money on nursing homes or on personal care attendants.
-According to ADAPT, community supports are far cheaper than nursing homes.
-MiCASSA is now known as the Community Choice Act.